accellera-official/systemc/include/tlm/tlm_utils/README.txt

      are specific to an instance along the path of a transaction, to allow that extentions of the same type can be used by the different blocks along the path of the transaction

+  tlm_quantumkeeper.h
+     is an convenience object used to keep track of the local time in an initiator (how much it has run ahead of the SystemC time), to synchronize with SystemC time etc.